What is abortion?

 - How soon after abortion should I start using contraception?

 If you don’t want to get pregnant, you should start using contraception immediately after the abortion.
 Any method of contraception can be started at this time.
 If you start contraception immediately you’ll be protected from pregnancy straight away.

-Foods that you must include after abortion are: proteins, low-fat dairy products, iron, fruits and vegetables and grains.
-Foods to avoid after abortion are: Soy products, artificial sweeteners, junk food, low-fiber starches and high-fat milk and meat.
+Food that you must include after abortion are: proteins, low fat dairy products, iron, fruits and vegetables and grains.
+Food to avoid after abortion are: Soy products, artificial sweeteners, junk food, low-fiber starches and hight-fat milk and meat.

 Review about medical abortion

 “I have a friend who was in a committed relationship and soon was going to get married to her boyfriend.
 A few months before the marriage, she came to know that she was pregnant.
 But being from a conservative family, she could not tell this to her family.
 She told her boyfriend about it and they decided to go for abortion as she thought she was not ready for this responsibility.
 They looked for online abortion pills but to avoid any risk or complications both decided to get it done at the clinic.

 They started looking for a safe and accredited abortion clinic to terminate this pregnancy of 3 weeks.
 The search came to an end after consulting a gynecologist at Pristyn Care.
 The doctor suggested to go for medical abortion as there was no other complication involved in her pregnancy.
 She was given all the after-abortion instructions such as date for her next periods, sexual activities and bleeding after abortion.
 It’s been 5 years of her marriage and now she has a 2 year old daughter.”

 There are lots of resources available to help with any specific concerns or questions related to abortion.
 Write down and get answers to all your queries about abortion, so that you can get the right treatment at the right time.
 You can also book an appointment with us.
 Don’t worry, your privacy is our priority!